-As the second table shows, adjusted net income per share (diluted) increased 41.4% in 2010.
-Over the full ten-year period, adjusted net income per share increased at an annual compounded rate of 29.2%.
-In most years, including 2010, the two adjustments had a relatively insignificant impact on our results.
-However, the program fee adjustment had a significant impact in 2007, while the floating yield adjustment had a significant impact in both 2008 and 2009.
+As the second table shows, adjusted net income per share (diluted) increased 28.8% in 2011.
+Over the full eleven-year period, adjusted net income per share (diluted) increased at an annual compounded rate of 29.1%.
+In most years, the two adjustments had a relatively insignificant impact on our results.
+However, the program fee adjustment had a significant impact in 2007, while the floating yield adjustment had a significant impact in 2008, 2009 and 2011.
 During 2008, we reduced our expectations for loan performance, causing GAAP earnings to be less than adjusted earnings (since GAAP requires decreases in expected cash flows to be recorded as an expense in the current period).
 Then, as 2009 progressed, it became clear that we had reduced our expectations by too much in 2008, so in 2009 we reversed a portion of those downgrades.
 In addition, the new loans we wrote in 2009 performed better than we expected.
 The effect of better-than-expected results was to make GAAP earnings in 2009 considerably higher than adjusted earnings-the opposite of the relationship seen in 2008.
 When the two years are combined, the GAAP result is very similar to the adjusted result; however, when 2008 and 2009 are viewed separately, we believe that the adjusted results more accurately reflect our performance in each year.